 Your Bank On Yourself Authorized Advisor can help you create a repayment schedule that meets your needs and set up the automatic loan repayments.

 Tip: Most policies issued within the last few years allow you to set up a payment schedule that assumes you’ll pay something “extra” each month – above what the company charges you in interest.
 And that extra payment will ultimately be directed into your “Paid-Up Additions Rider,” where it can be put to work to make your cash value grow even faster.
-This is explained in detail on pages 102-104 of the best-selling book, Bank On Yourself.
 Your Authorized Advisor can show you how it works, too.

 Note: Excess unpaid policy loans can cause a policy to lapse with potential tax consequences.
 So work closely with your Bank On Yourself advisor to make sure you avoid this happening.